We’re going to help you build the best possible 3 days in Las Vegas itinerary!

 READ MORE: Plan the perfect 3 days in Chicago.

-It’s been a massive Las Vegas itinerary thus far, so don’t feel bad about sleeping in a bit today.
+It’s been a massive Las Vegas itinerary thus far, so don’t feel bad about sleeping in a bit on Day 3.

 If you haven’t already done so, today is the day to take advantage of one of the city’s countless buffets.

-After a nice big meal (and maybe a Bloody Mary or mimosa), you’re ready to take on the 3rd and final day in Vegas.
+After a nice big meal (and maybe a Bloody Mary or mimosa), you’re ready to take on your final day 3 in Vegas.

-The Strip may be the most famous area of the city, but downtown is where Las Vegas was born.
+The Vegas Strip may be the most famous area of the city, but downtown Las Vegas is where the city was born.

 There’s enough to see and do here to spend the entire day exploring the area.